 2) The Recipients.
 As a child, I never heard about “evangelization” but I did hear a lot about “the missions.”
 They were in far off countries where Catholicism was the new kid on the block.
 Vatican II recognized that our own backyard has become mission territory.
 In the words of Benedict XVI, “an eclipse of God” has occurred in what used to be Christendom.
-A “practical atheism” has cast its dark shadow upon the western culture wherein, if the Christian faith is not outright denied, it is dismissed as irrelevant to everyday life.
-We now realize that relatives, friends, co-workers and neighbors are as likely to need to hear the message as those in the jungles of Borneo.
+A “practical atheism” has cast its dark shadow upon the western culture.
+If the Christian faith is not outright denied in the West, it is dismissed as irrelevant to everyday life.
+We now realize that relatives, friends, co-workers and neighbors are as likely to need to hear the gospel as those in the jungles of Borneo.

-5) The Message: In the past, some thought that the task was to convince others of “Christianity” or “Catholicism.”
-But the message is not about an ideology but a Person – Jesus Christ and what he did for us.
+5) The Message: In the past, some thought that the task was to convince others of the truth of “Christianity” or “Catholicism.”
+Yet the message is not about an ideology but rather a Person – Jesus Christ — and what he did for us.
 According to Paul VI, if there is one scripture verse that encapsulates the essential gospel message, it is the very text that evangelical Protestants are famous posting on billboards – John 3:16 “for God so loved the world that he sent his only Son. . .”